ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

   .. attribute:: IsFormPDF

-    *False* if this is not a PDF or has no form fields, otherwise the number of root form fields (fields with no ancestors).
+    *false* if this is not a PDF or has no form fields, otherwise the number of root form fields (fields with no ancestors).

-    *(Changed in v1.16.4)* Returns the total number of (root) form fields.
+    Returns the total number of (root) form fields.

     :type: bool,int